tytydraco/yessleep/out/Omnigel__Your_Antidote_to_the_Poison_of_Reality.md

 *When did it stop?
 Why didn’t I notice?*

-The sound of small galloping against wood erupted from the ceiling above me.
+The sound of small feet galloping against wood erupted from the ceiling above me.
 Child-like laughter reverberated through the halls.

 *“Alright, that’s it…”* I growled, climbing to my feet.